koentjeh/9292web/README.md

 ## Run Commands

-Composer, NPM and Artisan each run their own container.
+Composer, NPM and Artisan each run their isolated container and handle commands without having to have these platforms installed on your local computer.
 Execute commands from the project root using:

-- `docker-compose run --rm composer update`
+- **REQUIRED** `docker-compose run --rm composer update`
-- `docker-compose run --rm npm install`
+- **REQUIRED** `docker-compose run --rm npm install`
-- `docker-compose run --rm artisan migrate`
+- **REQUIRED** `docker-compose run --rm artisan key:generate`

 ## View Project